-That being said, I knew early on that I wanted to make the boys’ birthday cakes myself.
-To be honest, I kind of hate cake.
-I mean, I’m all for frosting, but cake is just not my thing.
-With Ryan’s third birthday – aka the first birthday he might have actually understood- I knew that I wanted to make him his first ‘cool’ cake.
+With Ryan’s third birthday, I knew that I wanted to make him his first ‘cool’ cake.
 Thinking about what he’d dig, I knew there was only one true answer: trucks.
 More specifically, his favorite truck of all time, Blaze and the Monster Machines.

 Tips for making a Monster truck cake

-- Bake your cakes ahead of time and allow them to cool COMPLETELY.
+- Bake your cakes ahead of time.
+And then, allow them to cool completely.
 Otherwise, your frosting will melt right off and it will be a hot mess – literally.

-- If you make your frosting ahead of time or are using premade frosting, allow it to come close to room temp and whip it up as much as possible – this will make frosting a million times easier, I promise.
+- Get the temperatures right.
+Whether you make your own frosting or are using premade varieties, allow it to come close to room temp.
+Then, whip it up as much as possible.
+This will make the frosting a million times easier, I promise.

-- Save the cake that you remove when leveling to crumble and use as dirt for your monster truck cake.
+- Don’t throw anything away!
+The scraps that you remove when leveling can be used as dirt for your monster truck cake.
 You can also use cookie crumbs from chocolate cookies.

-- Think about removing the candies before serving, depending on the age of the crowd.
-You can also use caramel cups instead of mini PB cups.
+- Mind choking hazards.
+Think about removing the candies before serving, depending on the age of the crowd.
+You can also sub in different chocolates you’re more comfortable with.
+For allergies, you can also use caramel cups instead of mini PB cups.

 You May Need…